Algorithmic-Bitcoin/abtc-miner-electron/README.md

     `Gas Price` is the gas price you provide when you submit mined blocks.
 It is recommended that you should always choose `HIGH` option for quick mining speed.

+    `Process number` is how many miners your application to start, it is recommended that you should set it as your CPU proccer's number.

 3. Start mining

     Just come into your miner's path, execute `miner.exe`(`miner` in Mac) will do.
 Let your computer do the magic and hopefuly will get you a `ABTC`!